-The leap from middle school to high school is a significant transition in your son’s life.
-With his middle school years drawing to a close, he’s probably expressed elation and enthusiasm to you on more than one occasion.
-You can also sense some uncertainly, reservation, and nervousness.
+The leap from middle school to high school is a significant transition in your son's life.
+With his summer drawing to a close, he's probably expressed elation and enthusiasm to you on more than one occasion.
+You can also sense some uncertainty, reservation, and nervousness.
 This is completely normal.

 Help your son experience a smooth transition into the next four years of his life with these five tips:

 Tip #1: Take a tour of the high school, and meet teachers, staff, and administrators.

 Is your son's high school hosting summer orientations?
 Take advantage of these events, as they typically include a wealth of information and insights that will help students get a feel for freshman year ahead of time.

 Make sure you and your son tour the entire school, and meet teachers, support staff, guidance counselors, and administrative staff – like the principal and the secretaries.

 This first step will help ease most anxieties your son has about his new environment.